callsop/template-jam-build/README.md

 Why the `SET MSVCNT=1`?

-Historically, to use Jam with Visual Studio you would set this to the directory of Visual Studio, however it contains spaces in the path and the supplied actions don't support this.
-So instead, I have put the path for VS2022 in `jam/vs2022.jam` where you can change this if it's different or have newer version.
+Historically, to use Jam with Visual Studio you would set MSVCNT to the directory of Visual Studio, however it contains spaces in the path and the supplied actions don't support this.
+So instead, I have put the path for VS in `jam/vs.jam` where you can change this if it's different or have newer version.
 The C++ and Link actions were updated here too to support the 'spaces in path' issue.

+### Can't set breakpoints?

+If you can't set breakpoints you may need to enable the following option in File -> Preferences -> Settings -> search for and enable:
+> debug.allowBreakpointsEverywhere